|

 The Parts and Building The Old Radio up From Scratch

-house I bought from my parent's estate, I came across the radio still
+house that I bought from my late parent's estate, I came across the

-sitting on top of the chest of drawers.
-When I saw it sitting
+sitting on top of the old chest of drawers.
+When I saw it

-there I had this feeling that this was a project too long neglected and
+there I had this feeling that this was a project that had been too long

 that I should do something about it or throw it out.
 Well, I